benjaminlgur/hunterleetcodebot/README.md

 # hunterleetcodebot
 Leetcodebot for the hunter discord server, made for the hunter CS discord hackathon.
+Save interval can be changed in source.

 ### Dependencies